Elvenes Chapel

-Elvenes Chapel (Elvenes kapell) is a chapel of the Church of Norway in Salangen Municipality in Troms og Finnmark county, Norway.
+Elvenes Chapel (Elvenes kapell) is a chapel of the Church of Norway in Salangen Municipality in Troms county, Norway.
 It is located in the village of Elvenes, about 10 km east of the village of Sjøvegan.
 It is an annex chapel for the Salangen parish which is part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, wooden chapel was built in a long church style in 1959 using plans drawn up by the architect Svein Rydland.
 The church seats about 100 people.